Rade Korda: Chetniks in Montenegro

 Korda was one of the Chetnik commanders who participated in Đurišić's reprisals against Sandžak Muslims (many of whom were innocent), originally intended as revenge against the Sandžak Muslim militia.

 A group commanded by Vojislav Lukačević began with an attack on 5 January 1943.
 When the Chetniks began the offensive, Italian forces tried to reach Korda with a plea to stop the attacks but were driven off.
 A unit commanded by Korda burned 15 houses and killed 15 people that day, and Miraš Savić's unit began its attack the following day.
+Korda's men tried to take village of Resova, where many Muslim refugees were sheltered, however due to strong Italian and Muslim crew in the village attack was easily repelled.

-In Februaty 1943 Italians warned Korda to stop disrupting peace, as he was seen as one of the main troublemakers in the region alongside Osman Rastoder.
+In February 1943 Italians warned Korda to stop disrupting peace, as he was seen as one of the main troublemakers in the region alongside Osman Rastoder.
 Italian forces attacked Korda's men in the village of Tocilovo (near Brodarevo), killing five Chetniks and capturing Korda's sister and niece on 12 June 1943.
 The Italian 2nd Battalion of the 83rd Regiment from Bijelo Polje organized a mop-up operation of Korda's region, probably at the request of local Muslims, on 25 June.
 The 60-man of Giljevo Chetnik Detachment ambushed the Italian soldiers (supported by the Sandžak Muslim Militia) near the village of Radijelje, but had to retreat after five Chetniks were killed and four captured by the Italians.
 The Italians captured arms and ammunition, inflicting a heavy blow on Korda's group.

 In the Klisura region of, 25 km southeast of Sjenica, a joint force of the Sandžak Muslim militia and a bicycle unit of the 104th Jäger Division fought Korda's Chetniks.
 As part of a wider action to destroy the Chetniks in Montenegro, German and Italian forces (supported by the Sandžak Muslim militia) captured the region controlled by Korda's Giljevo Chetnik Detachment at the end of June 1943; dozens of Chetniks and Serb civilians were killed.
 After initial resistance, Korda and the Chetniks retreated across the river Lim.

-Poetry
+In popular culture

 Poetry such as "Three thousand with black beards led by Korda Rade" (Три хиљаде црне браде и пред њима Корда Раде) has been written in honor of Korda, sometimes accompanied by a gusle.